hyper-potato/hyper-potato.github.io/about/index.md

 ### So... how was this site built?

-With blood and tears. :grimacing:
+With blood and tears. 😬

 This is a ~~[Jekyll](http://jekyllrb.com/)~~ [Hugo](https://gohugo.io/) site, hosted on [GitHub Pages](https://pages.github.com/).
 I am working on migrating it to [Netlify](https://www.netlify.com/) though.
 It was built  after months of procrastination and hours upon hours of pressing ⌘-⇧-R, resizing windows ploughing through documentation, googling and of course, some actual coding.